• Share this on:

 Minimise microbiological contamination through strict hygiene and sanitary practices

 In the fruit and vegetable processing sector, microbiological contamination can be caused by dirty water being used for irrigation, cleaning or processing.
 Dirty hands, infected handlers, packaging and transport vehicles can also transmit bacteria and viruses.
 As such, it is important for suppliers from developing countries to teach their employees to use good hygienic practices.
-More European buyers are requesting pasteurisation to prevent microbiological contamination.
+More European buyers request pasteurisation to prevent microbiological contamination.

 Tips: